suryanattzz/suryanattzz/README.md

 # <Your Name>

 👋 Hello there!
-I'm Surya Nattarayasamy, a passionate individual aspiring to build a career in Data Engineering using Python.
+I'm Surya Nattarayasamy, a passionate individual looking for Opportunities in Data Engineering and AI.

 ## 🚀 About Me